 What does a Solicitor do?

-Solicitors take instructions from clients, including individuals, groups, public sector organisations or private companies, and advises them on necessary courses of legal action.
+So, what’s a solicitor?
+And what does a solicitor do?
+In the UK, the role of a solicitor is to take instructions from clients, including individuals, groups, public sector organisations or private companies, and advise them on necessary courses of legal action.

 What skills does a Solicitor need?